 Source: California Energy Commission.

-The Clean Transportation Program is authorized through December 31, 2023; therefore, only half of the revenues/appropriations are anticipated in this fiscal year.
-In the final half year of funding, the CEC plans to split funding for hydrogen infrastructure between light-duty and medium- and heavy-duty hydrogen infrastructure.
+- 1/ Subject to future Budget Act appropriations. - 2/ The Clean Transportation Program is authorized through December 31, 2023; therefore, only half of the revenues/appropriations are anticipated in this fiscal year. - 3/ In the final half year of funding, the CEC plans to split funding for hydrogen infrastructure between lightduty and medium- and heavy-duty hydrogen infrastructure.
 The CEC will re-evaluate whether the proposed \$5 million allocation for light-duty public fueling infrastructure in the final year of the program is sufficient to meet the needs of the FCEV market and will adjust as needed in annual updates to the plan.